Diseases & Conditions

 Surgical Treatment

-Because there are injuries to both sides of the ankle, most bimalleolar fractures need surgical repair.
-This is usually done with a plate and screws.
+Because there are injuries to both sides of the ankle, most bimalleolar fractures need surgery.
+This is usually done with a plate and screws or a nail.

 A bimalleolar equivalent fracture means that the ligaments on the inside (medial) part of the ankle are injured, and that only one bone has broken.
 The torn ligaments can cause the lower bone (talus) to shift and the ankle joint to go partially out of place or dislocate.
 Treatment involves putting the joint back in place and repairing the broken bone.